lucartc/cropit_front/README.md

 - Add zooming functionality - OK
 - Add grabbbing fuctionality to move the image - OK
 - Fix staggering when zooming in and out from image at some points
+- Fix ImageCropper opacity resizing when help is toggled
 - Add screenshot functionality